Male Breast Reduction

 The results of the procedure are significant and permanent.
 If your expectations are realistic, chances are good that you’ll be very satisfied with your new look.

-The Holcomb-Kreithen Difference
+The Holcomb - Kreithen Difference

+As a leading cosmetic surgeon Sarasota patients come to for thorough consultations and sophisticated treatments, Dr. Kreithen offers a number of procedures.
+Treatments his patients often pursue include breast lift, breast reduction and breast augmentation in Sarasota.
 In addition, Dr. Kreithen is a talented breast reconstruction specialist who has helped many women seeking breast reconstruction in Sarasota achieve a more natural-looking chest appearance.

 Contact Us